IMMM-SFA/im3components/README.md

  - create a pull requests and set a member of our DSC team as a reviewer; the pull request description should include a description of the desired functionality and the location of any data needed to conduct tests
  - once the pull requests has been reviewed, accepted, and all test are passing this will be merged into the master and a new version will be released

+## Raw Population by State to GCAM
+Work flow to process raw population data to GCAM
+- Data has been processed using the im3components R function: `im3components::pop_gcam_process()`
+- The processed data has been included into GCAM and pushed to the branch: [zk/feature/gcam-usa-im3](https://stash.pnnl.gov/projects/JGCRI/repos/gcam-core/browse?at=refs%2Fheads%2Fzk%2Ffeature%2Fgcam-usa-im3)
+- The particular commit is: [2d77115a78e](https://stash.pnnl.gov/projects/JGCRI/repos/gcam-core/commits/2d77115a78eb5ed32f7d626c5d26390b65028f8b)
+- Files modified in the branch are:
+-- ./input/gcamdata/R/LA100.Socioeconomics.R
+-- ./input/gcamdata/R/L201.socioeconomics_USA.R
+-- ./input/gcamdata/inst/extdata/gcam-usa/NCAR_SSP_pop_state.csv (File Added)
+- File NCAR_SSP_pop_state.csv was created using the function from this package: im3components::pop_gcam_process()

 ## WRF to Xanthos
 Work flow for WRF to Xanthos data processing: